5 Best Vispring Mattresses In The UK 2025

 A Vispring mattress is not cheap.

-However, they are amongst the best you can buy in the UK.
+However, they are amongst the best you can buy in the UK – and the entry level model is less than you might expect.
 They’re made with some of the highest quality materials and they come with long guarantees.
-Of course, they also have a prestigious reputation, which you’re paying for
+Of course, they also have a prestigious reputation, which you’re paying a premium for.

 Prices vary significantly between the cheapest Vispring mattress and the most expensive mattress.
-The price of a double Vispring mattress at John Lewis & Partners range from about £1500 to £10,000.
+The price of a double ranges from about £1300 to £10,000.

-We’ll attempt to explain what the difference is between the cheapest and most expensive models.
+We’ll attempt to explain what the difference is between the cheapest and most expensive models – and hopefully won’t make it so dull that you doze off.

 The science of buying the best mattress on the market